HoneyDrunkStudios/HoneyDrunk.Vault/docs/Services.md

 ## ConfigSourceAdapter.cs

 Adapter that wraps an `IConfigSource` to implement `IConfigProvider`.
 Enables legacy config sources to work with the new typed interface.

+**Compatibility Layer:** `ConfigSourceAdapter` is a thin compatibility layer.
+It does not perform caching, validation, or transformation of values beyond type conversion.

+**No Caching:** Configuration is always fetched fresh from the underlying `IConfigSource`.
+Config values do not inherit secret caching rules.

 ```csharp
 internal sealed class ConfigSourceAdapter : IConfigProvider